-Turkey breeders include primary breeders and multiplier breeders that are kept for reproduction and to supply eggs to hatcheries.
+Background: Turkey breeders include primary breeders and multiplier breeders that are kept for reproduction and to supply eggs to hatcheries.
 The care of turkey breeders is similar to the care required in raising commercial birds, with breeder-specific practices.
-Turkey breeders are handled frequently for artificial insemination.
-Because of the size and weight of turkey breeders, gentle handling is necessary to protect their welfare and productivity.
+Turkey breeders, gentle handling is necessary to protect their welfare and productivity.
 Nests are provided to hens to provide a safe and sanitary place to lay.
 The number of nests provided depends on a number of factors, including the breed of the bird and management (e.g., frequency of egg collection, removal of hens from nests, ensuring all nests are functioning).
 To prevent outbreaks of feather pecking, turkey breeders are often beak treated at the hatchery and occasionally as adults, if needed.
 Moulting is not common practice but may be undertaken if the supply of hatching eggs is at risk.
 Controlled moulting can be achieved with modifications to lighting programs and diet formulations.
 The following breeder-specific procedures complement the other TFC FCP sections and are meant to be used in conjunction with them.